 How to relieve or remove muscle knots yourself?

-A cramp, muscle pain, or shooting pain happens to everyone during or after exercise.
+A cramp, muscle, or shooting pain happens to everyone during or after exercise.
 Usually, this problem resolves itself.
-If it is not by stretching or greasing an ointment, you will undoubtedly be rid of it quickly with a bit of rest.
+If not, by stretching or greasing an ointment, you will undoubtedly get rid of it quickly with rest.

 What is a muscle knot?